bigsnarfdude/comply/README.md

 # comply

-This tool analyzes canadian aviation operations manuals and automatically matches their content with relevant sections of the Canadian Aviation Regulations (CARs).
+This tool analyzes canadian aviation operations manuals and automatically matches their content with relevant sections of the Canadian Aviation Regulations
+SOR/96-433.
 It uses Google's Gemini Caching AI models to extract meaningful statements from manuals and identify corresponding regulatory requirements.

 ## Features